ChrisRG711/MMM-DailyBibleVerse/README.md

 		config: {
 			version: 'NIV', // This can be changed to any version you want that is offered by Bible Gateway.
 For a list, go here: https://www.biblegateway.com/versions/,
 	    	size: 'small' // default value is medium, but can be changed.
+			 /* ADDED Settings for Text Color and Text alignmnet to allow for more flexibility and visibility.
+			 textColor: "green",
+			 textAlignment: "center"
 		}
 	}
 ]